e-n-f/wchar-clarification-request/README.md

 ## Risks

 It is still very easy to accidentally use a `'c'` narrow character constant where a `U'c'` `char32_t` character constant is intended, or to check against `EOF` instead of `C32EOF`.
-For this reason, perhaps the standard wide character type should be a structured type:
+For this reason, perhaps the standard wide character type should actually be a structured type:

 ```
 typedef struct {
     char32_t c;
-} character32;
+} codepoint_t;
 ```

-so that it is impossible to accidentally compare or assign between bytes and narrow characters without doing an appropriate conversion.
+so that it is impossible to accidentally compare or assign between bytes and codepoints without doing an appropriate conversion.

 ## What's wrong with I/O?